will-hart/twitter_sentiment/README.md

     print classifier.feature_log_prob_.shape

-Assuming 1 byte per row and a precision of 10 bytes with two bytes additional punctuation, even this simple matrix gives us a file size of:
+Once our matrix is stored in an ASCII encoded file, we can estimate how much download bandwidth it would take up.
+Assuming 1 byte per character and with each probability having a length of 12 bytes including punctuation, the simple matrix generated from our training set above gives us a file size of around 20kB:

-$$1\text{ byte}\times(10+2)\text{ characters}\times2\text{ rows}\times773\text{ columns} = 18,552\text{ bytes}$$
+$$1\text{ byte}\times12\text{ characters}\times2\text{ rows}\times773\text{ columns} = 18,552\text{ bytes}$$

-To perform this operation client side, we would therefore need to download about 20kB of probability matrix.
-This alone makes client side validation unlikely to work.
+To perform this operation client side, we would therefore need to download at least 20kB of probability matrix.
+Given the emphasis placed on minimising download amounts, this makes client side validation unlikely to be viable.

 ### Server side

-Another approach would be to use a simple web service approach, where the tweet could be periodically `POST`ed to the server and analysed, and the web service could return "0" if the tweet is good, or "1" if the tweet is considered bad.
+Another approach would be to use a simple web service approach, where the tweet could be periodically sent to the server and analysed, and the web service could return "0" if the tweet is classified as good, or "1" if the tweet is bad.
 This is pretty similar to the spam detection services offered by companies such as Askimet.
 In Python, something like this is very implemented with one of the many light weight web frameworks such as Tornado or Flask.
 A flask app which performed this could be as simple as the following (where the `TweetClassifier` is a class implementing our classification code above):

 	from flask import Flask, request
 	from flask_cors import cross_origin